tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/实例类型/计算型实例_intl_en.md

   - Seismic analysis
   - Molecular modeling
   - Genomics and others
-- Graphics and image processing scenarios, such as:
+- Graphic and image processing scenarios, such as:
-  - Graphics and image processing
+  - Graphic and image processing
   - Video encoding and decoding
   - Graph database

 #### AZs
-GN10X instances are available in Guangzhou Zones 3 and 4, Shanghai Zones 2 and 3, Nanjing Zone 1, Beijing Zones 4 and 5, Chengdu Zone 1, Chongqing Zone 1, Singapore Zone 1, Silicon Valley Zone 2, Frankfurt Zone 1, and Mumbai Zone 2.
+GN10X instances are available in Guangzhou Zones 3 and 4, Shanghai Zones 2 and 3, Nanjing Zone 1, Beijing Zones 4, 5, and 7, Chengdu Zone 1, Chongqing Zone 1, Singapore Zone 1, Silicon Valley Zone 2, Frankfurt Zone 1, and Mumbai Zone 2.